 Test Kit 308688: These results are for a descendant of the HNK 173 Samuel Kenyon, died 1801, married to Elizabeth Lewis.

-Test Kit 293790: This result is for a descendant of HNK 1735 Barnabas Kenyon, born 1762, died 1834, married to Susannah, as listed in American Kenyons, page 124.
-He is believed to be a Patriot in the American Revolution, serving in Rhode Island.
+Test Kit 293790: This result is for a descendant of HNK 1735 Barnabas Kenyon, through his second son Randall Kenyon, who married Elizabeth Hill.
+Barnabas Kenyon is listed in American Kenyons, page 124.
+He was a Patriot in the American Revolution, serving in Rhode Island.

-- Test Kit 31522: This result is for descendants of HNK 1351 Thomas Barber Kenyon, born 1780, married to Rachel Allen, as listed in the American Kenyons on page 110.
+- Test Kit 31522: This result is for descendant of HNK 1351 Thomas Barber Kenyon, born 1780, married to Rachel Allen, as listed in the American Kenyons on page 110.

 Test Kit 267739: These results are for a descendant of HNK 1412 Thomas Webster Kinyon, born 1758 RI, married to Sylvia Saunders, as listed on page 111 American Kenyons.
 In the book, Thomas Webster Kinyon is listed as a Revolutionary War veteran.